U.S.-Asia Security Initiative

-Launched in July 2015, the initiative is founded on the premise that there is a role for an institution that not only fosters groundbreaking research, but also serves to convene academic and governmental expertise from across the Asia-Pacific region in a dialogue aiming to inform policy and strategy.
+Launched in summer 2015, the U.S.-Asia Security Initiative (USASI) was founded at the Walter H. Shorenstein Asia-Pacific Research Center (APARC) on the premise that there is a role for an institution that not only fosters groundbreaking research, but also serves to convene academic and governmental expertise from across the Asia-Pacific region in a dialogue aiming to inform policy and strategy.

 With the post-Cold War international order increasingly under strain and a new and uncertain multipolar system emerging in Asia, the need arose for research about how developments in the Asia-Pacific region impact U.S. interests, and how to respond.
 USASI was established to facilitate inter-disciplinary, policy-relevant research on security and international cooperation in the Asia-Pacific and to offer practical steps that stakeholders can take to strengthen U.S. alliance commitments in the region.
 It aimed to look beyond simplistic notions of nations engaging harmoniously or competing against each other, and explore a range of policy options.
 The initiative was completed in summer 2019.

 During its existance, the initiative buildt synergies with existing activities at Stanford, engaging faculty and researchers from the Freeman Spogli Institute for International Studies and APARC, as well as partners from peer institutions and organizations working in related fields.

 - Core working group of experts from Stanford and peer institutions to convene in the United States and Asia.